v1kt0rt/json-simpler/README.md

 * Internal implementation is based on json-simple.
 * No 'unchecked' operations.
+* Based on Java 7, so it runs in Android.
+* Instances of JSON are Serializable, so they can be persisted, cached, be sent into the wire, etc.
-* This project is used in some of my hobby projects at this moment, and it works well.
+* This project is used in some of my hobby projects.
 * Ideas and contributions are welcome.
-* Based on Java 7.